Samson Shatashvili: Contributions and awards

 Shatashvili has made several discoveries in the fields of theoretical and mathematical physics.
 He is mostly known for his work with Ludwig Faddeev on quantum anomalies, with Anton Alekseev on geometric methods in two-dimensional conformal field theories, for his work on background independent open string field theory, with Cumrun Vafa on superstrings and manifolds of exceptional holonomy, with Anton Gerasimov on tachyon condensation, with Andrei Losev, Nikita Nekrasov and Greg Moore on instantons and supersymmetric gauge theories, as well as for his work with Nikita Nekrasov on quantum integrable systems.
 In particular, Shatashvili and Nikita Nekrasov discovered the gauge/Bethe correspondence.
 In 1995 he received an Outstanding Junior Investigator Award of the Department of Energy (DOE) and a NSF Career Award and from 1996 to 2000 he was a Sloan Fellow.
-Shatashvili is the member of the Royal Irish Academy and the recipient of the 2010 Royal Irish Academy Gold Medal as well as the Ivane Javakhishvili State Medal, Georgia.
+Shatashvili is a fellow of Trinity College Dublin, a member of the Royal Irish Academy and the recipient of the 2010 Royal Irish Academy Gold Medal as well as the Ivane Javakhishvili State Medal, Georgia.
 In 2009 he was a plenary speaker at the International Congress on Mathematical Physics in Prague and in 2014 was an invited speaker at the International Congress of Mathematicians in Seoul (speaking on "Gauge theory angle at quantum integrability").
 In 2025, he won the Dannie Heineman Prize for Mathematical Physics for "clever use of various techniques in studying symmetry in quantum field theory".